-- GPIF shall fulfill its roles and responsibilities as an asset owner in line with the Code, and promote stewardship activities with a study of appropriate stewardship responsibilities, attempting to maximize medium- to long-term investment return for the beneficiary. - From the viewpoint of fiduciary responsibilities, GPIF shall examine various activities (such as research and study for the selection of benchmark oriented for improvement in long-term capital productivity, etc.) which are intended to maximize medium- to long-term investment return for the beneficiary.
+- GPIF shall fulfill its roles and responsibilities as an asset owner in line with the Code, and promote stewardship activities with a study of appropriate stewardship responsibilities, attempting to maximize long-term investment return for the beneficiary. - From the viewpoint of fiduciary responsibilities, GPIF shall examine various activities (such as ESG investment and relevant research and study, etc.) which are intended to maximize mediumto long-term investment return for the beneficiary.